 “Oh,” Gina said in drowsy surprise, “salty.”

 And then she slept.

-Thoughts: Walking in another’s shoes may be the best way to avoid wearing out our own.
+Thoughts: Walking in another’s shoes is the best way to avoid wearing out your own.

 To read The Wishing Map 82, click here!